Li Mi (Sui dynasty): Background

-Li Mi came from a line that was part of the nobility during successive dynasties Western Wei, Northern Zhou, and Sui Dynasty.
+Li Mi came from a line that was part of the nobility during successive dynasties Western Wei, Northern Zhou, and Sui dynasty.
+His great-grandfather Li Bi was one of Eight Zhuguo (八柱国) of Western Wei.
 By the time of his father Li Kuan (李寬), who carried the Sui-created title of Duke of Pushan, the clan, although not originally from there, lived at the Sui capital Chang'an.
 Due to his father's position, Li Mi became a guard of Emperor Yang of Sui, and he was said to view money lightly, using it to instead gather friends around him.
 One day, however, when Emperor Yang saw him, Emperor Yang was apprehensive of his appearance, and told his associate Yuwen Shu the Duke of Xu to have Li Mi removed.
 Thereafter, Yuwen persuaded Li Mi to resign from the imperial guard corps, and Li instead often traveled around the capital, riding a bull and reading while doing so—particularly the Book of Han.
 When the prime minister Yang Su the Duke of Yue saw him, Li knew it was the prime minister and he bowed and stated his name.
 Yang Su took Li to his mansion and talked with him.
 Yang then told his son Yang Xuangan, "Li Mi's intelligence and capability is far beyond yours."
 Sometimes, Yang Xuangan would bully Li, and Li responded:

-I will be honest and not flatter you.
-On the battlefield, when two armies were facing off with each other, I am not as good as you at yelling and screaming to cause the enemy to be fearful and submissive.
-However, as far as gathering the capable men of the earth and letting them serve properly in their capacity, you are not as good as I. Why do you look down on the knowledgeable people just based on your high rank?